stephensamonte/Learning-AI-GTA5/README.md

 # Learning-AI-GTA5

 GTA 5 is the closest simulation of living life.
 The end goal of this project is to create a general AI that understands its surroundings and can make decisions on its own.
+If we humans can drive a car in GTA5 with just visual input then this AI should be able to too.

 Disclaimer: I don't expect to succeed at creating a general AI.
 I do expect to create a program that can play GTA 5 well.
 I think it will be a mash up of multiple AIs.